hariravichandran/windows-user-profile-slimmer/README.md

 - **Compatibility:** Prevents profile size limits in managed environments (e.g. Active Directory, Remote Desktop).
 - **Storage Management:** Helps manage large folders like `Documents`, `Downloads`, `GitHub`, and large files (> 500 MB).

 Large user profiles are one of the reasons that many Windows 11 computers slow down after reaching a certain age.
 In Windows 11, *many* programs install files directly to your `C:\Users\<Username>` directory.
 If you are not careful, user profiles can easily exceed 100 GB.
-Ideally, a small user profile of only a few gigabytes is one of the hallmarks of a fast machine.
+Ideally, a small user profile of only a few gigabytes is one of the hallmarks of a fast Windows machine.

 This program removes many of the manual steps (for example, figuring out which files/folders take the most space, creating brand new folders in the C:\ drive, creating the symbolic links as needed).